TheOdinProject/curriculum/ruby_programming/basic_ruby/problem_solving.md

 The user will enter a number from the command line.

 What's the desired output?
 The desired output is a list of numbers from 1 to the number the user entered.
-But each number that is divisible by 3 will output "Fizz", each number that is divisible by 5 will output "Buzz" and each number that is divisible by both 3 and 5 will output "FizzBuzz".
+But each number that is divisible by 3 will output `Fizz`, each number that is divisible by 5 will output `Buzz` and each number that is divisible by both 3 and 5 will output `FizzBuzz`.

 Given your inputs, what are the steps necessary to return the desired output?
 The algorithm in pseudo code for this problem: